“Steve, how many calories should I eat every day? I have goals!”

 The other thing to consider would be strength training.

-In general, we consider strength training to be “vigorous exercise,” which we highlighted above.
+So when determining our activity level for our calorie calculator, we consider strength training to be “vigorous exercise” (as we highlighted above).

 Trying to pick and calculate the right amount of calories to consume can be stressful.